 Before Urthlo 5 could reply, several strange things happened at once.
 Four large spherical objects descended from the sky and hovered ominously in front of the headquarters of the Legion of Super-Heroes.
 The objects were nearly transparent, but the content of each sphere was puzzling at best.
 Each sphere contained what appeared to be an enlarged brain floating in some kind of protective or nutritious fluid.

 In the wake of the weird objects came six costumed super-beings.
 They all flew after the spheres, but none of them spoke or displayed any expression.
 They were clearly entranced.

-“Those things have taken over the Legion!” whispered Urthlo as he recognized counterparts of some of the Cabal of Super-Criminals of his universe.
+“Those things have taken over the Legion!” whispered Urthlo as he recognized counterparts of some of the Legion of Ultra-Villains of his universe.

 “Lightning Man, Saturn Woman, Cosmic Man, Sun Man, Polar Man, and Timber Wolf,” said Computo.
 “Those are the designations for the flying humanoids.
 A routine scan of their respiration and other vital sign suggests that they have indeed been robbed of their free will!”

 The Defender activated a feature on his armor and faded from view.
 “The invisibility feature works well, but really places a drain on the system!” he whispered.
 “Do you think I shielded us in time?”

 “Affirmative,” said Computo.
 “The mentally clouded heroes would not have spotted us, nor have their controllers!”